Skip to Content

 Sharetribe client ID and client secret

 To use the Marketplace API, you will need a client ID.
-You can sign up for your free Sharetribe account here.
+You can sign up for your free Sharetribe account here .

 When you get access, you will be able to log into Sharetribe Console and check the client ID.

-Sharetribe Console: Build > Applications
+Sharetribe Console: Build > Advanced > Applications

 In addition, Sharetribe Web Template uses transaction processes that include privileged transitions.
 This makes it possible to customize pricing on the Node server that’s included in the template.
 The client secret is needed to make this secure call from the template’s own server to Sharetribe API.